Edmonton skyline at dusk, High Level Bridge and downtown towers above the North Saskatchewan River valley, Alberta

 Business Family Four-Star

-"A 313-room downtown veteran with full kitchens in the suites.
+"A downtown veteran with full-kitchen suites, rebranded from The Sutton Place to a Sandman Signature in 2021.
 The default choice for a longer-than-a-night Edmonton stay."

 8.6